-- Declarative versus procedural representations: The Knowledge Layer contains declarative representations of knowledge, even of procedures for carrying out defined acts (see Sec.
-5.2.2).
+Declarative vs. Procedural representations: The Knowledge Layer contains declarative representations of knowledge, even of procedures for carrying out defined acts (see § 5.2.2).
 The PMLa contains implementations of primitive acts in a way that is not cognitively penetrable.
-We have not yet experimented with GLAIR agents that learn such procedural representations of primitive acts. - Semantic memory versus episodic memory: The Knowledge Layer is the locus of both semantic and episodic memory.
+We have not yet experimented with GLAIR agents that learn such procedural representations of primitive acts.

+Semantic memory vs. Episodic memory: The Knowledge Layer is the locus of both semantic and episodic memory.
 Most of the beliefs of GLAIR agents we have developed so far are parts of semantic memory.
-As mentioned above, PMLa implementations of primitive acts can insert beliefs into the KL about what the agent is currently doing, and the movement of time, as discussed in Sec.
-6.5, gives the agent an episodic memory.
+As mentioned above, PMLa implementations of primitive acts can insert beliefs into the KL about what the agent is currently doing, and the movement of time, as discussed in § 6.5, gives the agent an episodic memory.